If you have no details of the ships that a seafarer sailed on, you will need to rely on indexes.

 If the seafarer was (or might have been) a Master, Mate or Engineer, search at The National Archives (TNA) in the registers of certificates (BT 122 - BT 130 and BT 138), Lloyds Captains’ Register and Engineers’ certificates registers (BT 139 - BT 142).
 However, many officers did not have certificates.

 As mentioned above, the original copies of Lloyd's Captain's Register are held at London Metropolitan Archives.
-The volumes have been indexed and some are available online They have an information leaflet about the registers here.
+The volumes have been indexed and some are available online.

-If the seafarer died at sea, the death may be recorded in the registers and indexes listed below:
+If the seafarer died at sea, the death may be recorded in the registers and indexes now held at TNA and listed below:

 If the death is recorded, it may be possible to obtain a certificate of death from the General Register Office (GRO) - see below.

-They were entered into registers similar (but not identical) to those now held at The National Archives which has a leaflet setting out the details.
+They were entered into registers similar (but not identical) to those now held at The National Archives (see above).
+TNA has an information page TNA information - BMD at sea setting out the details of the registers, both their own holdings and those at the GRO.

 The indexes show the age at death and the ship's name (but not her official number) from 1875 onwards.

-Death certificates, which are copies of the register entries (and could therefore include details such as the ship's official number), can be obtained by fax, phone, post or online from the General Register Office.
+Death certificates, which are copies of the register entries (and could therefore include details such as the ship's official number), can be obtained from the GRO by phone, post or online General Register Office Online Ordering